cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 A few small things you can notice already :

-- We are focusing **at most** on `40%` of the refresh time which is in the 200 to 500ms range.
+- We are focusing **at most** on `40%` of the refresh time: in the 200 to 500ms range.
-- `<%%>` and  `[/]` tend to have a bigger overhead regarding variables management.
-That's because their implementation are eagerly creating data structures each time a new variable is set.
+- `<%%>` and  `[/]` tend to have a bigger overhead managing variables.
+That's because their implementation are eagerly creating data structures each time a new value is set.
 - `<%%>` spent less time in eGet/eAllContents.
 That's because this 10 years old implementation benefits from an `eAllContents()` algorithm which prunes subtrees based on a small analysis of the accessible metamodels.

 The main thing you should notice : **there is not much reasons to prefer anything other than AQL**.
 Indeed `feature:` will always be faster if what you need is a direct access to an attribute or reference but AQL has the same overhead that direct service calls and gives you better analysis and validation capabilities in your .odesign.